rada-ii/BIT-Tv_show_project/README.md

 # 📺 BIT TV Show Project

-A web application for displaying popular TV shows using API data.
+This is web application for displaying popular TV shows using API data.
 Built with jQuery and Bootstrap for a responsive and interactive experience.

 ## 🚀 Live Demo